noaa-oar-arl/SCHWARTZ/README.md

 # SCHWARTZ
-Synoptic Collection of handy Work And Research ToolZ
+Synoptic Collection of Handy Work And Research ToolZ